 Read our review of an older Acer Chromebook Spin 15

 Why you should buy this: It’s a more affordable laptop that still provides HP’s durable design with everything a high school student needs.

 Who’s it for: Buyers who want to keep the tech costs down when outfitting their high-schooler, but don’t want to sacrifice too much quality.

-You can find this Chromebook for around $250, but it still has what it takes to keep up with today’s busy school day.
+You can find this Chromebook at under $300, but it still has what it takes to keep up with today’s busy school day.
 That includes a 14-inch HD touchscreen, AMD A4-9120C dual-core processor (several CPU options are available for this model if you prefer a change), 4GB of RAM, and even a USB-C outlet for the latest charging and data transfer.
 Graphics run on an integrated AMD Radeon R4 chip.

-Keep in mind this model does have the limitations of a Chromeboook, so there’s no optical drive and only 32GB of memory onboard.
+Keep in mind this model also has the limitations of a Chromebook, so there’s no optical drive and only 32GB of memory onboard.
 An external hard drive is a good partner for the laptop, and if you don’t like the clamshell design there is a 2-in-1 version of the Chromebook 14 that can convert to tablet mode.
 The laptop also has access to a number of Android apps to improve functionality.

 Why you should buy this: It offers an excellent combination of value, performance, and durability.

 Who’s it for: Anyone who wants a laptop that they can rely on for great performance but won’t break the bank.